-MachineProfile [MachineProfile object] MachineProfile object to load with OpenMDServer call return type [CLI_return_t] The OpenMDServer function returns 1 on success and 0 on failure.
+MachineProfile [MachineProfile object] MachineProfile object to load with OpenMDServer call

 The OpenMDServer explicitly launches a metadata server on a specified host.
 This allows you to provide command line options that influence how the metadata server will run. range [1,5] that VisIt uses to write debug logs to disk. located on a remote computer.
 This allows you to successfully connect to a remote computer in the absence of host profiles.
 It also allows you to debug VisIt in distributed mode. -fallback_format <format> The -fallback_format argument allows you to specify the database plugin that will be used to open files if all other guessing failed.
 This is useful when the files that you want to open do not have file extensions. -assume_format <format> The -assume_format argument allows you to specify the database plugin that will be used FIRST when attempting to open files.
 This is useful when the files that you want to open have a file extension which may match multiple file format readers.